oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 Congratulations you've completed the lab!

-Hopefully you have seen how easy it is to use FastEmbed with Python and Oracle Vectors and Similarity Search.
+Hopefully you have seen how easy it is to use FastEmbed with Python and Oracle Vectors for Similarity Search operations.
 You are ready to try another lab.

 ## APPENDIX 1: Installing FastEmbed packages in your system

 As mentioned in the Introduction, the FastEmbed library is available from Hugging Face and is installed and run locally on your system.
 So unlike other embedding models where you install a "small" software library to connect to a remotely hosted model, this installs a "larger" set of software packages from Hugging Face that include the embedding models themselves to run on your local machine.
-Hence you will need to ensure your system has sufficient spare disk capacity to install the models.
+Hence you will need to ensure your system has sufficient spare disk capacity to install the required models.

 1. Use pip to install the *fastembed* packages.
 While logged in as the oracle Linux user, run the following *pip* command: